tamtamchik/app-store-receipt-parser/README.md

 ## Special Thanks

 - [@Jurajzovinec](https://github.com/Jurajzovinec) for his superb contribution to the project.
+- [@fechy](https://github.com/fechy) for bringing environment variable support to the lib.

 ## Contributing

 Pull requests are always welcome.
-If you have bigger changes in mind, please open an issue first to discuss your ideas.
+If you have bigger changes, please open an issue first to discuss your ideas.

 ## License